-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks Resource allocation is adhoc, funds are inadequate and seldom released in time and not utilized.
+Condition Category (Tick √ ) Reference document(s) Remarks Resource allocation is adhoc, funds are inadequate and seldom released in time and not utilized.
 Poor Some specific allocation for management of priority action.
 Funds are inadequate and there is some delay in release, partially utilized.
 Fair Comprehensive planning and allocation that meets the most important objectives.
 Generally funds released with not much delay and mostly utilized.
 Good Comprehensive planning and allocation of resources for attainment of most objectives.
 Funds generally released on-time and are fully utilized.
 Very good

-\Obtain details of funds released by State and their utilization by TR in the last 3 years and indicate them under 'Remarks'.
-Also comment on the problems associated with fund allocation and their utilization.
++Obtain details of funds released by State and their utilization by TR in the last 3 years and indicate them under

-3.5 What level of resources are provided by NGOs?
+3.5 What level of resources are provided by donors other than government sources?

-Assessment criteria Condition Category (Tick ✔) Reference document(s) Remarks NGOs contribute nothing for the management of the TR.
-Poor NGOs make some contribution to management of the TR but opportunities for collaboration are not systematically explored.
-Fair NGOs contributions are systematically sought and negotiated for the management of some TR level activities.
-Good NGOs contributions are systematically sought and negotiated for the management of many TR level activities.
+Condition Category (Tick 🗸) Reference document(s) Remarks Donors contribute nothing for the management of the TR.
+Poor Donors make some contribution to management of the TR but opportunities for collaboration are not systematically explored.
+Fair Donors contributions are systematically sought and negotiated for the management of some TR level activities.
+Good Donors contributions are systematically sought and negotiated for the management of many TR level activities.
 Very good